Saarg/Unity_Assets/Terrains/README.md

 # Terrains
-This folder contains will contain my terrains generated from scripts
+This folder contains terrains generated from scripts

-## Voxel
+## Boxel
 Voxel world generate a world of blocks and chunks, for now their is only a basic perlin noise generation.
-The chunk size can set in chunck.cs or chunk prefab, please note that the bigger the chunks to less fps ;)
+The chunk size can set in chunck.cs, please note that the bigger the chunks to less fps ;)

 ### Blocks